rotki/rotki/docs/api.rst

    :resjson object result: A mapping of all accounts that currently have compound balance to the balances and APY data for each account for lending and borrowing.
 Each key is an asset identifier and its values are the current balance and the APY in %

    :statuscode 200: Compound balances successfully queried.
-   :statuscode 409: User is not logged in.
-Or compound module is not activated.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Compound module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan or the graph node could not be reached or returned unexpected response.